Health And Human Services Says It's Reviewing Use Of Fetal Tissue For Research

 HHS said this week that it will conduct an audit of "all acquisitions involving human fetal tissue" as well as "all research involving fetal tissue to ensure consistency with statutes and regulations governing such research and to ensure the adequacy of procedures and oversight of this research in light of the serious regulatory, moral, and ethical considerations involved."

-In addition, HHS announced that it has cancelled a $15,000 contract for a California-based company called Advanced Bioscience Resources to provide the Food and Drug Administration with human fetal tissue to develop testing protocols.
+In addition, HHS announced that it has canceled a $15,000 contract for a California-based company called Advanced Bioscience Resources to provide the Food and Drug Administration with human fetal tissue to develop testing protocols.
 The contract was terminated, HHS said, because the department "was not sufficiently assured that the contract included the appropriate protections applicable to fetal tissue research or met all other procurement requirements."

 Scientists use fetal tissue in medical research because it grows quickly and is highly versatile and long-lasting.

-"It allows us to answer specific questions that can't be answered by adult tissue, which is far more specialized," NIH Associate Director for Science Policy Carrie Wolinetz told NPR's Rob Stein in 2015.
+"It allows us to answer specific questions that can't be answered by adult tissue, which is far more specialized,"

+NIH Associate Director for Science Policy Carrie Wolinetz told NPR's Rob Stein in 2015.
 "Fetal tissue can contain information — about structural features, or the architecture of organs — that cells in a dish alone can't provide.
 And this is sometimes very important to our understanding of disease."

 Fetal tissue used in scientific research often comes from aborted fetuses.
 In an email to NPR, Alta Charo, a professor of law and bioethics at the University of Wisconsin, explains why that is.